Follow-up test results negative for West Nile Virus

-Enhanced monitoring and testing being conducted, everyone encouraged to follow the 3 Ds of mosquito safety
+Mosquito monitoring and testing continues; everyone encouraged to follow the 3 Ds of mosquito safety

 There are currently no reported human cases of West Nile Virus in Cedar Park.
-Williamson County has seen no reported human cases since last fall.
+Williamson County has seen no confirmed human cases since last fall.
+Additionally, the Health District reports no positive West Nile Virus results in Williamson County at this time.
 West Nile Virus should not be confused with other mosquito-borne viruses.
 For more information about West Nile Virus visit www.wcchd.org or www.txwestnile.org.

 The City is following the Health District’s Best Practices for Integrated Mosquito Management which, at this time, call for enhanced monitoring and testing, along with increased public outreach and education.
 The City of Cedar Park is prepared to take additional action if necessary.

-Especially in light of the positive test sample’s proximity to outdoor activity at Elizabeth Milburn Park and in several nearby neighborhoods, the City and Health District are encouraging everyone to be especially vigilant about protecting themselves from mosquito bites when outdoors – and preventing mosquito breeding on their personal property.
+Due to continued mosquito activity until the first hard freeze of the upcoming winter season, the City and Health District are encouraging everyone to be especially vigilant about protecting themselves from mosquito bites when outdoors – and preventing mosquito breeding on their personal property.

 What you can do